paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

 Having concluded that the effective Hilbert spaces constructed by the present method are, though related, not equivalent to Krylov subspaces, one may nevertheless wonder whether employing a Krylov-based Lanczos procedure for the single-timestep evolution could be beneficial.
-A central reason not to apply a Lanczos procedure here is memory: The state vectors described by \mname{} typically contain on the order of $10^8$ non-zero elements.
-A reasonable Lanczos procedure would need to store on the order of 20 such vectors, which is not feasible due to memory concerns.
-This far outweighs the potential time savings of performing the actual time evolution within the Krylov subspace.
-This is described in more detail in App.~\ref{app:Lanczos}.
+One downside of a Lanczos procedure in this situation is memory: Depending on the order of the Krylov expansion, the additional memory requirements of storing the change-of-basis matrix that maps between the high-dimensional $\mathcal{H}_\text{eff}$ and the low-dimensional Krylov subspace may be much more costly than the series-based propagation used by the current implementation of \mname{}, which in turn then also outweighs potential time savings gained by performing the time-evolution step within the smaller Krylov subspace.
+This is described and demonstrated in more detail in App.~\ref{app:Lanczos}.